m1k1o/neko/README.md

 - Added Picture in Picture button (only for watching screen, controlling not possible).
 - Added RTMP broadcast.
 Enables broadcasting neko screen to local RTMP server, YouTube or Twitch.
 - Stereo sound (works properly only in Firefox host).
+- Added limited support for some mobile browsers with `playsinline` attribute.

 ### Bugs
 - Fixed minor gst pipeline bug.
 - Locked screen only for users, admins can still join.
+- Fixed h264 pipelines bugs (by @mbattista).

 ### Misc
 - Custom docker workflow.